OCA/l10n-italy/l10n_it_fatturapa_pec/README.rst

 Contabilità → Configurazione → Impostazioni → Fattura elettronica

-set, for every company, the user who will be used as creator of supplier e-invoices automatically created from PEC.
+set, for every company, the user who will be used as creator of supplier e-bills automatically created from PEC.

 Usage
 =====